khakhalin/Dynamic-clamp-2018/reviews and responses.md

 but they really don’t provide much of a rationale for their specific experiments, which weakens the paper.

-We tried to make the introduction more clear, and better organized, from the big problem, to specific questions.
-We moved the presentation of the questions for the study to the very beginning of the second paragraph, and provide a rationale for these questions in the first paragraph.
+We now made the introduction clearer, and better organized, going from the big problem, to specific questions.
+We moved the presentation of the questions for the study to the very beginning of the second paragraph, and provided a rationale for these questions in the first paragraph.

 > Results and Discussion:

 > - The rationale for the use of dynamic clamp and the parameters chosen are not clear.

+Previously a detailed justification for the use of dynamic clamp was only given in the Discussion; we now added it to the end of Introduction.

-Is the dynamic clamp current injection protocol mimicking the physiological synaptic input?
+> Is the dynamic clamp current injection protocol mimicking the physiological synaptic input?
 This should be stated.

+We added this statement to the sentence: "...counted spikes produced during dynamic clamp in response to simulated synaptic conductances of different durations and amplitudes (Figure 1B), **mimicking synaptic conductances typically observed in tadpole brains (see Methods)**"

 > - I think the experiment in this study is pretty straightforward, but the description of the results is not.
 As far as I can tell, tadpoles were exposed to different stimuli (flash,